Jats: Hindu Jats

-Starting in the 10th century, Jat chiefs established semi-autonomous states in historical Jangladesh, with the most powerful clans being the Poonias, Godaras, Sarans, Asiaghs, Beniwals, and Johiyas, among others.
+Starting in the 10th century, some Jat clans established chieftaincies in the historical Jangladesh region, with the most powerful among them being the Poonias, Godaras, Sarans, Sihags, Beniwals, Kaswans and Sahus; the Johiyas are also included by James Tod, though they are also sometimes identified as a branch of the Yadu-Bhati Rajputs rather than a distinct Jat clan.
 In the 15th century, the Rathore Rajputs exploited the rivalry between the clans and conquered the region, establishing the Bikaner State.
-The Jat chiefs were forced to recognize the suzerainty of the Rathores, although some, particularly the Godara Jats who had previously allied with the forces of Rao Bika, were given certain privileges under the Bikaner realm.
+The Jat chiefs were forced to recognise the suzerainty of the Rathores, although some, particularly the Godara Jats who had previously allied with the forces of Rao Bika, were given certain privileges under the Bikaner realm.

 In 1505, the Bamraulia Jats migrated and settled in the trans-Chambal tract, laying the foundations for the Kingdom of Gohad.
 The Jats of Gohad briefly captured and held the Gwalior fort, before losing it to the Marathas.
 In 1805, the last ruler of Gohad, Rana Kirat Singh, as part of an arrangement made with the British East India Company, established the Dholpur State.